likicv/usysml-test-cases/test_cases.md

 The keyword `part def` declares a part definition element.
-A part defintion element is called *PartDefinition* in the Sysml v2 abstract syntax diagrams, and is denoted as '[PartDef]' in the uSysML output.
+A part defintion element is called *PartDefinition* in the Sysml v2 abstract syntax diagrams, and is denoted '[PartDef]' in the uSysML output.

-The base type of every *PartDefinition* is `Parts::Part` from the Systems Library; thus every *PartDefintion*, directly or indirectly, is a subclass of `Parts::Part` from the Systems Library. `Parts::Part` from the Systems Library is given below:
+The base type of every *PartDefinition* is `Parts::Part` from the Systems Library.
+Therefore every *PartDefintion* is a subclass of Systems Library `Parts::Part`, directly or indirectly.
+Systems Library `Parts::Part` is itself a *PartDefinition*, as given below:

 ```